Selection/ recruitment assessments

 A feedback session can also be arranged for each candidate where I can explain their results, their strengths and weaknesses and areas that has been identified for development.

-This entire process can be done online and candidates would then not have to travel to complete the assessments.
+This entire process can be done in person from my practice in Claremont, or the entire process can be completed online and candidates would then not have to travel to complete the assessments.